aburneka/Election_Analysis/README.md

 Data Sources: election_results.csv
 Software: Python 3.9.2, Visual Studio Code, 1.54.3

-##Summary
+## Summary

 The analysis of the election shows the following:
-- There were "x" votes cast in the election.
+* There were "x" votes cast in the election.
-- The candidates were:
+* The candidates were:
-    -Charles Casper Stockham
+    * Charles Casper Stockham
-    -Diana DeGette
+    * Diana DeGette
-    -Raymon Anthony Doane
+    * Raymon Anthony Doane
--The candidate results were:
+- The candidate results were:
-    -Charles Casper Stockham received 23% of the vote and 85,213 number of votes.
+    - Charles Casper Stockham received 23% of the vote and 85,213 number of votes.
-    -Diana DeGette received 73.8% of the vote and 272,892 number of votes.
+    - Diana DeGette received 73.8% of the vote and 272,892 number of votes.
-    -Raymon Anthony Doane received 3.1%% of the vote and 11,606 number of votes.
+    - Raymon Anthony Doane received 3.1%% of the vote and 11,606 number of votes.
 -The winner of the election was:
     -Candidate Diana DeGette who received 73.8% of the vote and 272,892 number of votes.